 - Bone suppression which enhances the visualization of soft tissue.

 - Automatic grid detection and suppression of grid artifacts.

 - SmartGrid, which gives the same image quality without the physical use of a grid.

 Our Eclipse engine automatically adjusts and tailors image processing to provide noise suppression and detail enhancement, which makes the subtle abnormalities that can be difficult to detect much easier to see and diagnose.
-Our Eclipse image processing software is available on all of our DR detectors.
+Our Eclipse engine powers the software platform that supports our DR detectors.

 4. Workflow: improve your radiographers’ efficiency